mycolorway/simditor/site/docs/doc-dev-env.md

 #Install Grunt

-Simditor uses [Grunt](http://gruntjs.com/) as a task runner to run tasks such as compiling and watching files.
+Simditor uses [Grunt](http://gruntjs.com/) as the task runner to run tasks such as auto-compiling and watching files.

-Grunt need to be installed by npm.
+Grunt needs to be installed by npm.
 To have npm working, first need to install [Node.js](https://nodejs.org/).

 Install Grunt's command line interface (CLI) globally: